LibyaSPAN and Libya Reprocessing

 ION is reprocessing 38,000 km of legacy data acquired in 2005.
 ION has utilized improved velocity modeling from the LibyaSPAN data to create the first-time PSDM imaging on the legacy data.
 The reprocessed dataset is undergoing the WiBand™ processing flow for PSTM and PSDM deliverables.

-- Investigate the potential for previously unrecognised or underexplored oil and gas plays
+- Investigate the potential for previously unrecognized or underexplored oil and gas plays

 - Constrain the structural evolution and the validity of the various tectonic models for the deepwater areas of the Sirte Basin